 This study aimed to compare alveolar bone thickness in anterior jaw regions in subjects with class I and class II malocclusions.
 Fifty cone beam computed tomography (CBCT) scans of the upper jaw and 20 CBCT images of the lower jaw were selected from available records in a private radiology center.
 The images were divided into class I and class II malocclusions, according to ANB and Wits analysis.
 Bone thickness was measured in the anterior regions of the maxilla and mandible in three areas including apex, middle root and alveolar crest at both buccal and lingual sides.
 The values were compared between groups using independent samples t-test and Mann�Whitney U test.In the upper jaw, bone thickness was significantly greater in class II than in class I patients in the palatal crest and buccal apex areas (P = 0.049 and P< 0.001, respectively).
 At the palatal side of the apex, the mean bone thickness was significantly lower in class II than in class I subjects (P = 0.001).
 Neither in other regions of the upper jaw nor at any part of the lower jaw, there was any significant difference in bone thickness between class I and class II patients (P > 0.05).
 The crest region of lower incisors was thin (<1mm) in both groups.There are some differences in alveolar bone thickness between class I and class II patients in the upper jaw, which should be considered in orthodontic diagnosis and treatment planning.

 The purpose of this paper is to estimate and evaluate the relationship between Climate Change Performance Index and economic growth for 56 countries.
 Climate change will affect the accumulation of capital and savings.
 Climate change reduces the productivity of capital and, faced with a lower rate of return, agents may prefer to invest less and consume more today and hence reduces growth and future GDP.
-Climate Change Performance Index (CCPI) evaluates and compares the climate protection performances of the about 58 countries that, together, are responsible for more than 90 percent of global energy-induced CO2 emissions.
+Climate Change Performance Index (CCPI) evaluates and compares the climate protection performances of about 58 countries that, together, are responsible for more than 90 percent of global energy-induced CO2 emissions.
 This index measures via thirteen different composite indicators and varies between zero to 100 in such a way that a higher index means a better climate protection performance.
 Our findings regarding the estimated panel regression analysis during 2008-2010 show that more the climate protection performance has a positive impact on economic growth and encourage this.

 Despite widespread use of Curve Number (CN) as main parameter in SCS equations for estimating runoff of statistics-free basins, its capability in appropriate estimation of runoff has always been controversial.
 In this study, ability of CN method has been studied in estimating runoff through the application of a stochastic optimization method and within the framework of SCS equations.
 In stochastic method, sensitivity of statistical distributions, number of statistical samples and range of CN changes on accuracy of calculations have been studied through the application of MonteCarlo Simulation.The used stochastic method is stable based on the rainfall and runoff information.
 For this purpose, rainfall and runoff modeling are first selected and probable distribution functions, governing these events, are specified.
 Then, rainfall and runoff modeling are produced in different sample sizes within random modeling.
 Produced samples of rainfall and runoff are evaluated based on the specific criteria and specific runoff modeling is selected.
 The selective runoffs and number of experimental curves are used in SCS equations, rainfall modeling is calculated and their probable functions are determined.
 Based on Kolmogrov-Smirnov Test, optimal curve number (CNOPT) is set between produced distribution functions and initial probability distribution function governing rainfall events.
 Also, average and mean curve number (CNAVG,,CNMEG) has been studied.
 Statistics of basins representing Kasilian and Emameh has been used with the aim of studying efficiency of stochastic method.
 In KasilianBasin, the runoffs, calculated through the use of CN OPT, enjoyed the minimum error than observational runoffs.
 This emphasizes desirable capability of CN method in estimating runoff of the basin but stochastic method was unenforceable in Emameh Basin due to the shortage of rainfall and runoff events.